olalonde/worm/README.md

 ## Adapter

-An adapter is a bridge between `worm` and actual databases.
+An adapter is a bridge between `worm` and an actual database.
 It can understand worm queries and translate those queries to a language that an underlying database can understand.
 For example, a Github `REST` adapter might translate the following query to an HTTP GET call to